vheikkiniemi/BasicsOfWebDevelopment2025S/Assignments/Task-J.md

-# Task J — Build a Rental Catalog Page
+# Task J: Build a Rental Catalog Page

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.